Modelling Change

 Tweaking your profile

-I imagine that most of us will have used social media before and so will have created an online profile.
-Being social creatures from time to time we want change the details on these profiles - we are going to use this edit profile functionality as the basis of this post.
+Most of us will have used social media before and so will have created an online profile.
+Being social creatures, from time to time, we want to change the details on these profiles - we are going to use this edit profile functionality as the basis of this post.
 Just to give you some eye candy, let's look at the form we will use for editing:

 Edit Profile Form